-The Fortune Brands Home & Security Retirement Savings Plan (the "Plan") is a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands Home & Security, Inc. ("Fortune Brands") and its operating companies.
+The Fortune Brands Home & Security Hourly Employee Retirement Savings Plan (the "Plan") is a tax-qualified defined contribution retirement plan covering eligible employees of Fortune Brands Home & Security, Inc. ("Fortune Brands") and its operating companies.
 The Plan is designed to encourage and facilitate systematic savings and investment by eligible employees for their retirement.
 The Plan is maintained by Fortune Brands and is intended to comply with Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and is subject to various provisions of the Code and the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Fortune Brands Employee Benefits Committee serves as the Plan administrator ("Plan Administrator").
+The Fortune Brands Employee Benefits Committee serves as the Plan's administrator ("Plan Administrator").

 Fortune Brands and each of its operating companies that participate in the Plan are referred to collectively as the "Companies" and individually as a "Company."
-Operating companies that participated in the Plan during the years ended December 31, 2019 and/or 2018 include: MasterBrand Cabinets, Inc.; Woodcrafters Home Products, LLC; Norcraft Companies, L.P.; Fortune Brands Global Plumbing Group, LLC ("GPG"); Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); Master Lock Company LLC ("Master Lock"); and Fiber Composites, LLC ("Fiberon").
+Operating companies that participated in the Plan during the years 2019 and/or 2018 include: MasterBrand Cabinets, Inc. ("MasterBrand"); Woodcrafters Home Products, LLC ("Woodcrafters"); Norcraft Companies, L.P.; Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); and Fiber Composites, LLC ("Fiberon").

 Victoria & Albert was acquired by a subsidiary of Fortune Brands in October 2017.
 Effective on January 1, 2019, certain employees of Victoria & Albert became eligible to participate in the Plan.
 Fiberon was acquired by a subsidiary of Fortune Brands in 2018.
-Effective on November 1, 2019, the assets, liabilities and account balances attributable to Fiberon salaried participants in the Fiber Composites, LLC 401(k) Plan were merged into the Plan, while the assets, liabilities and account balances attributable to hourly Fiberon participants in the Fiber Composites, LLC 401(k) Plan were merged into the Fortune Brands Home & Security, Inc. Hourly Employee Retirement Savings Plan (the "FBHS Hourly Plan").
+Effective November 1, 2019, the assets, liabilities and account balances attributable to Fiberon hourly paid participants in the Fiber Composites, LLC 401(k) were merged into the Plan, while the assets, liabilities and account balances attributable to salary paid Fiberon participants in the Fiber Composites, LLC 401(k) were merged into the Fortune Brands Home & Security, Inc. Retirement Savings Plan (the "FBHS Retirement Savings Plan").